saurabhchatterjee23/saurabhchatterjee23/README.md

 - 💬 Ask me about my journey as a software engineer and how I am trying transition into a opensource contributor and make a big impact
 - 📫 How to reach me: [Linkedin profile](https://www.linkedin.com/in/saurabhchatterjee23/)
 - 😄 Pronouns: (He/him)
-- ⚡ Fun fact: I have many vaied interests in topics like
+- ⚡ Fun fact: I have many varied interests in topics like
   -  Sustainable architecture
   -  Concious living
   -  Climate change reversal